robertsonsamuel/legislator-api/README.md

 ### Legislator API challenge

-To install and run you this assumes you have
+To install and run this assumes you have
 NPM and Node.js installed.

+Create a new directory
 ```
-md legislators && cd legislators
+git clone https://github.com/robertsonsamuel/legislator-api.git && cd legislator-api

 npm install
 ```